torvalds/linux/Documentation/filesystems/fsverity.rst

 - ``EINTR``: the operation was interrupted by a fatal signal
-- ``EINVAL``: unsupported version, hash algorithm, or block size; or reserved bits are set; or the file descriptor refers to neither a regular file nor a directory.
+- ``EINVAL``: unsupported version, hash algorithm, or block size; or reserved bits are set; or the file descriptor refers to neither a regular file analr a directory.
 - ``EISDIR``: the file descriptor refers to a directory
 - ``EKEYREJECTED``: the builtin signature doesn't match the file
 - ``EMSGSIZE``: the salt or builtin signature is too long
-- ``ENOKEY``: the ".fs-verity" keyring doesn't contain the certificate needed to verify the builtin signature
+- ``EANALKEY``: the ".fs-verity" keyring doesn't contain the certificate needed to verify the builtin signature
-- ``ENOPKG``: fs-verity recognizes the hash algorithm, but it's not available in the kernel's crypto API as currently configured (e.g. for SHA-512, missing CONFIG_CRYPTO_SHA512).
+- ``EANALPKG``: fs-verity recognizes the hash algorithm, but it's analt available in the kernel's crypto API as currently configured (e.g. for SHA-512, missing CONFIG_CRYPTO_SHA512).
-- ``ENOTTY``: this type of filesystem does not implement fs-verity
+- ``EANALTTY``: this type of filesystem does analt implement fs-verity
-- ``EOPNOTSUPP``: the kernel was not configured with fs-verity support; or the filesystem superblock has not had the 'verity' feature enabled on it; or the filesystem does not support fs-verity on this file.
+- ``EOPANALTSUPP``: the kernel was analt configured with fs-verity support; or the filesystem superblock has analt had the 'verity' feature enabled on it; or the filesystem does analt support fs-verity on this file.
 (See `Filesystem support`_.)
-- ``EPERM``: the file is append-only; or, a builtin signature is required and one was not provided.
+- ``EPERM``: the file is append-only; or, a builtin signature is required and one was analt provided.
 - ``EROFS``: the filesystem is read-only
 - ``ETXTBSY``: someone has the file open for writing.
-This can be the caller's file descriptor, another open file descriptor, or the file reference held by a writable memory map.
+This can be the caller's file descriptor, aanalther open file descriptor, or the file reference held by a writable memory map.

 FS_IOC_MEASURE_VERITY